 An FDM printer will feed this reel of plastic wire into a nozzle which heats it to its reformable temperature.
 The plastic is extruded through the printer’s nozzle and the print head is moved around.
 The printer extrudes the plastic layers.
 Once a layer of a model is complete, the head moved up and prints the next layer.

 The quality of these prints is based on many factors, the type of plastic used, the size of the nozzle, the minimum layer height you can achieve and your patience.
 But generally (when compared to resin 3d printers below) the print quality is much lower but you can make much larger models.

 Resin Printers are quite a different beast altogether.
 Instead of a reel of plastic wire, you create a bath of liquid resin. the resin hardens when UltraViolet (UV) Light is directed at it. here’s where we have the subcategories.

 StereoLithography Apparatus (SLA) technology uses UV lasers focused on particular points causing the resin to harden.
 Unlike FDM printers where the print head moves. with Resin printers, the light sits below the resin bath.
 The print base itself is raised upwards as the laser is focused.
-You’ll see many resin printers which actually print the models upside down.
+You’ll see that with resin printers, they actually print the models upside down.

 With Resin printers, these layer ridges are almost non-existent, but they are still there.

 Ease of Use

 3D printing is as much a skill as it is a new technology.
 If you want to get the best out of any of these printers, it’s unlikely you will get those results out of the box.
 There are a lot of settings to understand for 3D printing which makes or breaks a quality model.